Contact Models in Robotics: a Comparative Analysis

-Altogether, these three principles correspond to a so-called nonlinear complementarity problem\,(NCP), which is nonconvex and thus difficult to solve in general~\cite{brogliato2002numerical}.
-Numerical methods to solve this NCP fall into two main categories: event-driven and time-stepping methods \cite{brogliato2002numerical}.
-Most modern robotics simulators are part of the latter category because predicting collisions is intractable due to the complexity of the scenes.
-Therefore, we will restrain our study to this type of method.
-Historically, the Open Dynamic Engine (ODE)\,\cite{ode:2008} is one of the first open-source simulators with a large impact on the community, which was then followed by Bullet\,\cite{coumans2021}.
-Both of them rely on maximal coordinates to depict the state of the objects and kinematic constraints imposed by the articulations are tackled explicitly.
-Such a choice leads to large-dimensional problems to solve, impacting \textit{de facto} the computational performances.
-To lower the computational burden, alternative simulators rooted in generalized coordinates, like DART\,\cite{DART} and MuJoCo\,\cite{todorov2012mujoco}, appeared shortly after.
-More recently, RaiSim\,\cite{raisim} emerged as one of the first simulators enabling RL policies to transfer to real quadrupedal robots.
-Its implementation being closed source, we provide what constitutes, to the best of our knowledge, the first in-depth study and open-source re-implementation of this contact solver.
-Still today, the number of alternative algorithms available is growing fast~\cite{kaufman2008staggered,lelidec2021differentiable,howelllecleach2022}.
 In general, these simulators differ at their very core: one should be aware of the contact modeling embedded in the simulator they are using and how it can impact the applications they aim at.
-Some high-level benchmarks of simulators exist \cite{erez2015bench}, evaluating the whole simulation pipeline and its multiple internal routines, \textit{e.g.} rigid-body dynamics algorithms, collision detection, and contact problem-solving.
+Some high-level benchmarks of simulators exist \cite{erez2015bench}, evaluating the whole simulation pipeline and its multiple internal routines, \textit{e.g.}, rigid-body dynamics algorithms, collision detection, and contact problem-solving.
 Our work closely relates to \cite{Horak2019OnTS}.
 It separately assesses the various contact models and their associated algorithms.
 We achieve this by decoupling the contact models from their implementations and re-implemented the solvers with a unique back-end based on the Pinocchio toolbox~\cite{carpentier2019pinocchio,pinocchioweb} for evaluating the dynamic quantities and on HPP-FCL\,\cite{hppfclweb,mirabel2016hpp,montaut2022collacc} for computing the collisions.
 We pursue the effort of \cite{Horak2019OnTS} by studying recent algorithms and adding advanced evaluation criteria.
 Our experiments are done in both illustrative and realistic robotics setups.